UiL-OTS-labs/ZEP-Molletjes-Josje-Verhagen/README.md

 Triplets are generated according to a rule set and randomised.

 # Documentation
-A basis explanation (in Dutch) is given by the `documentation/instructies.pdf`.
+A basis explanation (in Dutch) can be found in `documentation/instructies.pdf`.

 # Zep Version
-Writen for `Zep version 1.10`, Ubuntu-12.04 with `zeprt real-time module` running on the kernel.
+Writen for `Zep version 1.10` and Ubuntu-12.04 with `zeprt` real-time module running on the kernel.